hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-web-domain-stats-user admin example.com watchdog your_password

-The call is used for securing the web statistics page.
+This function is used for securing the web statistics page.

 *******************************************************************